-Hello and welcome to Bark Busters Home Dog Training Warrington.
-My name is Neil Price and am a Grand Master Dog Trainer and Behaviour Therapist having worked with more than 1000 dogs during my 10 years career with Bark Busters Warrington.
+Welcome to dog training Warrington, I'm Neil Price, your local dog behaviour therapist and trainer.
+I am a Grand Master Dog Trainer and Behaviour Therapist having worked with more than 1,800 dogs during my career with Bark Busters.
 I hold a Diploma in Canine psychology (merit), accredited by the SFTR (National UK Therapists Register) and I'm a qualified Kennel Club agility judge.

 As dog lovers we want our pets to be part of our family, but we often find ourselves becoming increasingly frustrated and desperate for help as we try to deal with unwanted behaviours.
 These can manifest in ways such as barking, jumping up, pulling on the lead, poor recall, chasing and even aggression to other animals or people.
 If you are finding your dog's behaviour challenging, you are not alone, and you have come to the right place for help to resolve the issues that are spoiling your relationship with your dog.